AbdullahButt2611/Language_Translator/README.md

 <br><br>

 ## Features
+- The options to be shown for language has been added with JS file and using the JS code.
+- API call has been made for translating the text depending on the selected value of languages.

 <br><br>

 ## Resources
 The resources used for this procedure as as follows:
 - The symbols from [Font Awesome 5 Icons](https://fontawesome.com/icons)
 - Colors from [Actionable Color Palletes](https://colorpalettes.colorion.co/#22)
+- The API used is [My Memory](https://mymemory.translated.net/doc/spec.php)
 <br><br>

 ## Demo